SixArm/sixarm_ruby_geometry/README.md

 ## Install

-To install using a Gemfile, add this:

-    gem 'sixarm_ruby_geometry', '~> 3.0.0'

-To install using the command line, run this:
+### Gem

+Run this command in your shell or terminal:

-    gem install sixarm_ruby_geometry -v '~> 3.0.0'
+    gem install sixarm_ruby_geometry

+Or add this to your Gemfile:

+    gem 'sixarm_ruby_geometry'

+### Require

-To require this gem in your code:
+To require the gem in your code:

     require 'sixarm_ruby_geometry'